Loading...

 echo '(8 + 2) * 5' | bc

-bc is a simple CLI calculator.
-This is useful when you are sizing storage, estimating time windows, or doing quick arithmetic without leaving the terminal.
+bc is a CLI calculator.
+Use it for quick arithmetic when you are sizing storage, estimating time windows, or validating simple math without leaving the terminal.

 50